codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/helm.md

 1. Clones the source code with a [Git clone step]({{site.baseurl}}/docs/codefresh-yaml/steps/git-clone/)
 1. Builds a docker image using a [Build step]({{site.baseurl}}/docs/codefresh-yaml/steps/build/)
-1. Deploys the Helm chart to a cluster named `my-demo-k8s-cluster`
+1. Deploys the Helm chart to a cluster named `my-demo-k8s-cluster` using the Helm step [from the Step Marketplace](https://codefresh.io/steps/step/helm).

 Note that in this example `charts/helm-example` refers to the [filesystem location in the code](https://github.com/codefresh-contrib/helm-sample-app/tree/master/charts/helm-example) that was just checked out.